!Let's Talk! Button

 Dogs are considered overweight when they weigh more than 10 percent over their ideal body weight.
 Once a pooch weighs over 20 percent more than he should, he’s officially obese.
 Of course, many people don’t know what their furry buddies should weigh.
 Plus, gauging Fido’s body condition can be tricky with fluffy dogs.
 You can get an idea by doing the rib test.
 However, your vet is going to be the ultimate authority on this.

-Scientists are still learning about how fat behaves, and how it affects the body.
+Scientists are still learning about how fat behaves and how it affects the body, especially in cases of obesity in dogs.
 One of the dangers here is that fat secretes hormones that contribute to many different diseases.
 Some of the health risks obese pups face include reproductive issues, liver and kidney trouble, hypertension, osteoarthritis, and bladder stones, to name a few.
 Plus, that extra weight will strain Fido’s bones and joints, cardiovascular system, and respiratory system.
-Overweight dogs also have shorter life expectancy than their trimmer buddies.
+Overweight dogs also have a shorter life expectancy than their trimmer buddies.
 In fact, one study of Labrador Retrievers found that being even moderately overweight shortens their life expectancy by two years!

 Diet